 As an example, look at the use of the exclamation in the russianbrides.com ad below.

 iii.
-Optimize your landing pages – You need to keep your ad copy relevant to the content on your landing page.
-Not doing that is the number one mistake that hampers conversions.
+Optimize your landing pages – You need to keep your ad copy relevant to the great content on your landing pages.
+Failing to maintain relevancy on your landing pages is the number one mistake that hampers conversion rates.

-As an example, look at the ad below that leads to the Fine Gold Bars homepage.
+As an example, look at the ad below that leads to the landing pages of Fine Gold Bars website.
 You don’t see any type of value proposition (not even a headline) to compel the visitor to convert.

-It’s a typical example of a poor landing page experience and it will negatively impact their quality score.
+It’s a typical example of a poor media marketing experience.
+And frustrating landing pages like this will negatively impact their quality score of the web site.

-Watch this video tutorial by Google discussing the basics of website design to help you get better results.
+Watch this video tutorial by Google discussing the basics of website design to help you get better results on your landing pages.

 You can check your quality score by logging into your AdWords account.
 Navigate to campaigns.
 Then, choose the keywords tab and click on the white speech bubble next to the keyword’s status.